Kaurin/lab-teleport/Readme.md

 uv run ansible-playbook local_acme_cert.yml -vv --ask-become-pass
 ```

 Note: Because this playbook stores your certs locally, you won't need to run it again unless you start using a different domain or token.

-Renewals are handled in the main playbook.
+Note: Renewals are handled through invoking playbooks which bring up Teleport.

+Note: One of the reasons this repo is meant for short-lived throwaway environments is that we don't renew the certs on the deployed hosts.
+They are only renewed at cluster standup via playbooks.

 ## Iterate using Teleport deployment archetypes